gmilibak/gitty/presentations/kotlin.md

   - similar for functions and properties
 - extension function
   - provide new functionality to a class without inheriting
+- Sequence
+  - same functions as Iterable but different approach
+  - lazy execution of processing
 - coroutines
   - lightweight threads without actual thread handling
   - needs a `CoroutineScope`: this is usually declared at the top-most level